sbates130272/fio-stuff/README.md

 2. cd into top-level folder (fio-stuff by default).
 3. Check that the defaults in ./latency.sh are to your liking and match your system.
-4. sudo ./latency.sh -d <device> -i <iodepth> [NB you may not need sudo depending on permissions].
+4. sudo ./latency.sh -d <device> -i <iodepth> -r <rwmixread> [NB you may not need sudo depending on permissions].
 Note that device needs to be a block device.
-Add a -w for write latency plots, the default is for read latency plots.
+Use -r 0 for write latency plots, the default is for read latency plots (-r 100).
 5. This should create two file called ${DEVICE}_read_lat.1.log and
 ${DEVICE}_write_lat.2.log and two file called latency.time.png and latency.cdf.png.